Educational articles on video marketing trends, video search & video platform strategies

 · Keep it short.
 Even if you have the opportunity to make a longer video ad, you should strive for conciseness.
 Attention spans are limited, even for a convenient, highly engaging medium like video, so you shouldn't include more information than necessary and you definitely shouldn't spend more time than necessary articulating your most important points.
 You'll win more respect from your viewers and be much more likely to persuade them if you keep things relatively short.

 · Experiment.
 Finally, be willing to experiment.
 Even if you have a nearly perfect understanding of your target demographics and a prodigious ability to create high-quality videos, there are hidden, complex variables that can influence your results.
 It’s hard to know exactly which types of video ads are going to be most effective until you put them into practice.
 Try a wide variety of different messages and approaches to see what resonates most with your target audience – and use the resulting data to shape your subsequent efforts.
+You can't force a video to viral, but you can certainly coax it toward something close!

 Making good videos is hard.
 Making those videos visible and popular is potentially even harder.